Trump says his term is ending, transition will be orderly

 In an earlier video he had praised the protesters as “special” people and said he understood their pain.
 Twitter later locked his account for the first time as it demanded he remove the tweets and threatened “permanent suspension.”

-Trump's response to the violence underscored his obsession with trying to overturn the results of the election.
-He is spending the final days of his presidency angrily stewing and lashing out at Republicans for perceived disloyalty.
+Trump’s response to the violence underscored his monthslong obsession with trying to overturn the results of the election.
+He has spent the final days of his presidency angrily stewing and lashing out at Republicans for perceived disloyalty while refusing to acknowledge his loss or concede.

 Trump spent much of Wednesday afternoon watching the insurrection on television from his private dining room off the Oval Office.
 But aside from sparing appeals for calm issued at the insistence of his staff, he was largely disengaged as the nation’s capital descended into unprecedented scenes of chaos as a mob of thousands tried to halt the peaceful transition of power.